kennux/UnityTK/Documentation/DataBindings.md

 This leaf is composed of a template, the bind target object for the template and the leaf binding (parentNode / field).

 The template is composed of a type and a field you want to bind to.
-For example a template for a Unity ui text field would set the type to the UnityEngine.UI.Text component.
+For example a template for a Unity UI Text field would set the type to the UnityEngine.UI.Text component.
 The template field would be set to text.
-This template would then bind to the text field of a Unity ui text object.
+This template would then bind to the text field of a Unity UI Text object.

-On a leaf this template then is being assigned together with the template bind target (a Unity ui text component).
+On a leaf this template then is being assigned together with the template bind target (a Unity UI Text component).
-Now every object from the parent nodes can be bound to the assigned Unity ui text component's text!
+Now every object from the parent nodes can be bound to the assigned Unity UI Text component's text!